stella3d/OscCore/README.md

 Every OSC message starts with an "address", specified as an ascii string.
 It's perfectly reasonable to represent this address in C# as a standard `string`, which is how other libraries work.

-However, because strings in C# are immutable & UTF16, every time we receive a message from the network, this now requires us to allocate a new `string`, and in the process expand the received ascii string's bytes (where each character is a single byte) to UTF16 (each character is two bytes).
+However, because strings in C# are immutable & UTF16, every time we receive a message from the network, this now requires us to allocate a new `string`, and in the process expand the received ascii string's bytes (where each character is a single byte) to UTF16 (each `char` is two bytes).

 OscCore eliminates both
 - string allocation